 Funding for capital assets: Jordan's Principle and First Nations child and family services

-Funding the purchase or construction of capital assets which support the delivery of child and family services and services under Jordan’s Principle.
+Funding to buy or build capital assets which support the delivery of First Nations child and family services and services under Jordan's Principle.

 On this page

-On January 26, 2016, the Canadian Human Rights Tribunal (CHRT) ruled Canada’s provision of First Nations child and family services and Jordan’s Principle were discriminatory on the prohibited grounds of race and national or ethnic origin.
+On January 26, 2016, the Canadian Human Rights Tribunal (CHRT) ruled that Canada's provision of First Nations child and family services and Jordan's Principle was discriminatory on the prohibited grounds of race and national or ethnic origin.
 The ruling specifically noted capital as one area requiring redress.

-- provide safe, accessible, confidential and culturally- and age-appropriate spaces that are needed to support the delivery of Jordan’s Principle services on-reserve, in the Northwest Territories and in Yukon, which can include space to administer those services, such as in support of service coordination
+- provide safe, accessible, confidential and culturally - and age-appropriate spaces to support delivery of Jordan's Principle services on reserve, in the Northwest Territories and in Yukon, which can include space to administer those services, such as in support of service coordination

-- provide First Nations Representative Services (formerly Band Representative Services) in First Nations in Ontario
+- provide First Nations Representative Services (formerly Band Representative Services) for First Nations in Ontario

-Capital assets are pieces of property, buildings, spaces or vehicles that are intended for long-term use.
-For example, funding for capital assets would support:
+Capital assets are property, buildings, spaces or vehicles that are intended for long-term use.
+For example, this funding would support:

-- purchasing land on which a building is to be built for the delivery of First Nations child and family services, First Nations Representative Services or Jordan’s Principle services
+- purchasing land on which a building is to be built for the delivery of First Nations child and family services, First Nations Representative Services in Ontario or Jordan's Principle services

 - repairing or renovating an existing building for the delivery of such services